JCSDA-internal/containers/myIntel/Intel.md

 Prerequisites
 -------------

 Now, you need to decide what container provider you wish to use and install the appropriate software.
-At a minimum, you need to install Docker
+At a minimum, you need to install Docker because the Singularity and Charliecloud containers are each built from the Docker container.
+See the [Docker documentation](https://docs.docker.com/get-docker/) for installation instructions.

+To build a Singularity or a Charliecloud container you need one or the the other installed.
+You do not need to install both.

+Also, the script assumes that you have root privileges on the system you run it on.

+Note that these prerequisites are necessary to build a container.
+You can run a Singularity or Charliecloud container without root privileges and without docker.

 How to Build a JEDI Intel Development Container
 -----------------------------------------------